Spatial anisotropies from long wavelength scalar and tensor modes: Conclusions

 \section{Conclusions}

 We studied the leading physical effect of superhorizon scalar and tensor perturbations of a FLRW universe with adiabatic evolution.
-We have shown that these are captured by three particular Bianchi solutions.
+We have shown that these are captured by three particular Bianchi solutions, namely, models I, V and IX.

 Superhorizon perturbations can be expanded in gradients as in equation \eqref{eq:grad-expansion}.
 It was shown in \cite{Maldacena:2002vr, Creminelli:2004yq, Creminelli:2012ed, Hinterbichler:2012nm} that the leading and subleading orders in that expansion can be eliminated through a coordinate transformation.
 This assumes an adiabatic evolution such that to this order the time dependence of the perturbations can be ignored \cite{Bardeen:1980kt}.
 The leading physical effect is therefore given by the time-dependence of perturbations (which is suppressed by $\nabla^2/H^2$) and second order derivatives.
 Ignoring tensor fluctuations, it is well known that the leading physical effect of scalar perturbations is locally equivalent to adding a small curvature $k = -\frac{2}{3}\nabla^2\R$ (see e.g. \cite{Brandenberger:2004ix}).
 We rederived this fact starting from the comoving gauge and without discarding the time-dependence of the perturbations in section \ref{sec:laplacian_curvature}.